 I love The Stylish Life book series (there is also skiing, yachting, golf, and equestrian) so I definitely recommend one of these as a gift for a coffee table lover.
 They look fantastic on any shelf, built-in, or table.

-22Living Floral: Entertaining and Decorating with Flowers Book
+32Living Floral: Entertaining and Decorating with Flowers Coffee Table Book

 Nothing brightens a room like a bundle of fresh flowers.
-I love the idea of gifting someone you love a monthly flower subscription… fresh flowers showing up on your doorstep once a month?
+I love the idea of gifting someone you love a beautiful bouquet of the prettiest roses in the world (yes, Grace Rose Farm has the prettiest roses!).
 What’s not to love!?
-UrbanStems has three different price point tiers to choose from so you can keep it affordable.
+They have lots of different rose variations to choose from and they are affordable too!

 A reader shared this with me and I thought it was so beautiful and so grandmillennial that I absolutely had to add it to my guide!
 Elegantly designed, the Hannah Bergen Heirloom Kit holds everything you will need to record and save your family heirloom stories… so special.
 This gift provides a beautiful connection between our grandmillennial generation and the generations of our older and past family members.

-I had the privilege of meeting Molly this fall at her Charleston pop-up and I instantly fell just as in love with her as I already was with her designs.
-She has a timeless and energetic aesthetic, anchored in color & femininity (which is so grand millennial!).
+I had the privilege of meeting Molly when she had a pop-up in Charleston I instantly fell just as in love with her as I already was with her designs.
+She has a timeless and energetic aesthetic, anchored in color & femininity (which is so grandmillennial!).
 The pomander print of this silk shirtdress was uniquely handpainted by Molly’s team making it the perfect piece to gift or wear this holiday season!

 Between Le Lion’s lovely sweater designs and wonderful mission as a company, there’s nothing not to love!
 As an alternative to fast-fashion (which grandmillennials appreciate!), Le Lion was born out of a passion for personalization reminiscent of a bygone era and the desire to reestablish what it means to dress with individual sparkle.
 Yes!